Weatherbury Farm Grain Tracker

 The planter also has a harrow which smooths the earth to provide the possible seed bed for the spelt to grow.

-In less than two months, the spelt has developed grain heads.
+In just over two months, the spelt has developed grain heads.

 Spelt Flour, Spelt Berries and Rolled Spelt in the field!